laravel-workflow/laravel-workflow.github.io/docs/features/timers.md

 {
     public function execute()
     {
-        // Wait for 5 seconds before continuing yield timer(5);
+        yield timer('5 seconds');

-        // Do something after the timer has finished return 'Hello world';
+        return 'The workflow waited 5 seconds.';
     }
 }
 ```

-You may also specify the time to wait as a string e.g. '5 seconds', '30 minutes' or even '3 days'.
+You can specify the `$duration` as an integer number of seconds or as a string e.g. '5 seconds', '30 minutes' or even '3 days'.
 Laravel Workflow can handle any duration.

 **Important:** Inside of a workflow, never use `Carbon::now()` or Laravel's `now()` to get the current time.
 Instead, use `Workflow\now()`, which returns the current time as seen by the workflow system.
 This is crucial because the actual time may not match your application's system clock.